Athens Itinerary –

 My favourite piece of street art in Athens -λουκάνικα 💙💙 • • • • • • #athens #Greece #Greek #αθήνα #ελλας #ελλαδα #ελλαδα🇬🇷 #travel #travelfree #solotravel #solofemaletravel #seetheworld #glt_travel #glt #beautifuldestinations #girlswhotravel #wetravelgirls #europe #streetart #mural #streetstyle #street #spraypaint #spraypaintart #art #gorgeous

 An Athens Itinerary- without the Acropolis!?

 Notice how I haven’t mentioned the biggest, most famous attraction?
 You know, that big temple thing on the big hill?
 The acropolis is incredible, I have lost count of how many times I have been up there.
 The acropolis and the Parthenon are on MY OWN PERSONAL absolute must do list, but I am not everyone.
 If you are not in Athens for a long time, don’t like the heat, have a problem with crowds (hello anxiety friends, you are not alone) or don’t have the physical ability to climb a big hill** – then you don’t need to go up to the acropolis.
+Maybe you are travelling with young children and are looking for awesome toddler friendly options.
 Obviously you get a more vivid experience of the place if you climb the steps, face up to the sheer size of the Parthenon, and see the incredible sprawl of Athens.